imagej/imagej.github.io/_pages/update-sites/setup.md

 ### Upload your files

-Finally, click *Apply changes (upload)* to upload your plugin to the server and allow others to access it.
+Finally, click *Apply Changes (upload)* to upload your plugin to the server and allow others to access it.
 If you have dependencies that are not part of ImageJ, the updater will ask you if you want to upload that jar as well.
 Finally, you will be asked for your login credentials again and the files will be uploaded to the server.

 Check that your plugins are now registered as ImageJ plugins by selecting the *View files of the '\[your site name here\]' site* view option: